dndydon/ParticleTracker/README.md

 - Developed with [unit tests](https://github.com/dndydon/ParticleTracker/blob/master/ParticleTests/ParticleTests.swift)

 ### Common Use Scenario
-Stacks of images are often needed to study the dynamics of a Scene.
+Stacks of images are often used to study the dynamics (time or depth) of a Scene.
 Telescopes, microscopes, and security cameras are example systems that need to analyze and annotate images in stacks.

 #### ParticleTracker is a macOS command-line and GUI application:
 - choose a directory of source images, also known as a stack